 - The baby with achondroplasia has a relatively long, narrow torso (trunk) with short extremities (arms and legs) and a disproportionate shortening of the proximal (near the torso) segments of the limbs (the upper arms and thighs).

-- There is a typically large head with prominence of the forehead (frontal bossing), underdevelopment (hypoplasia) of the midface with cheekbones that lack prominence, and a low nasal bridge with narrow nasal passages.
+- There is a typically large head with a prominence of the forehead (frontal bossing), underdevelopment (hypoplasia) of the midface with cheekbones that lack prominence, and a low nasal bridge with narrow nasal passages.

-- At birth there is often prominence of the mid-to-lower back with a small gibbus (a hump).
+- At birth, there is often prominence of the mid-to-lower back with a small gibbus (a hump).
 With walking, the hump goes away and a pronounced sway (lordosis) of the lumbar region (the lower back) becomes apparent.
 The lumbar lordosis is persistent into adulthood.
 The legs are bowed (genu varum).

 - The baby exhibits some decrease in muscle tone (hypotonia).
-Because of the large head, especially compared to rest of the body, and the decreased muscle tone, the child with achondroplasia will run "behind schedule" in reaching the usual motor developmental milestones.
+Because of the large head, especially compared to the rest of the body, and the decreased muscle tone, the child with achondroplasia will run "behind schedule" in reaching the usual motor developmental milestones.
 The schedule to which an achondroplastic child's development should be compared is not that for all children in the general population, but rather the growth charts and timetable followed by children with achondroplasia.

 - Intelligence is generally normal in patients with achondroplasia.
 Enlargement of the brain (megalencephaly) is common and normal with achondroplasia.